Integrated fisheries management plan summary: Crab by trap — Pacific Region, April 1, 2025 to March 31, 2026

 Scientific advice for this fishery is peer-reviewed primarily through a committee called the Canadian Science Advisory Secretariat (CSAS).

-The primary consultative body for crab is the Crab Sectoral Committee.
-This committee includes representatives from Fisheries and Oceans Canada, commercial licence eligibility holders, processors, First Nations, recreational harvesters, the Province of BC, and others with an interest in the resource.
-The Sectoral Committee meets annually (or more frequently as required) to review and provide advice to the Department regarding management issues pertaining to the fishery and on the proposed management plan.
-Beginning in 2010, the industry sub-committee of the Crab Sectoral Committee also meets annually (or more frequently as required) to address commercial harvester concerns.
+The primary consultative body for crab is the Crab Multisectoral Committee.
+This committee includes representatives from Fisheries and Oceans Canada, First Nations, commercial licence eligibility holders, processors, recreational harvesters, the Province of BC, and others with an interest in the resource.
+The Multisectoral Committee meets annually (or more frequently as required) to review and provide advice to the Department regarding management issues pertaining to the fishery and on the proposed management plan.
+Beginning in 2010, the industry sub-committee of the Crab Multisectoral Committee also meets annually (or more frequently as required) to address commercial harvester concerns.

 Compliance plan — IFMP Section 10